hitoshi-watase/sercrod/docs/reference/directives/fetch.md

 The once key is derived as follows:

-- Nablla tries to parse the spec as a URL relative to `location.href`.
+- Sercrod tries to parse the spec as a URL relative to `location.href`.
 - If that succeeds:

   - It removes the `ts` query parameter from the URL.